kalaivanicc/nearby-japanese-react/PROJECT-README.md

 MVP
 1. Grab the users location using Geolocation.getCurrentPosition() and collect radius input from user (doing pre-set radius options specific for NYC use)
 2. Search Yelp API for 6 restaurants that match the criteria.
 Default will be sorted by distance (low to high), but will have the option to look by rating or number of reviews
-3. Display results below and allow click to display more info about each result within module
+3. Display an image, restaurant name, rating, number of reviews and directions to the restaurant

 PostMVP
-1. Use yelp's autocomplete API to allow the user to add categories(cuisine types to their search params)
+1. Add functionality that allows each result to show more information on click + animation
 2. Display the locations on a map
-3. Allow the user to adjust the radius beyond 4 options with a slider (which would make the app applicable for other cities)
-4. Display additional info for each result
-5. Add animations & more styling to improve the UI

 ## React Component Hierarchy